 We are proud to announce that as a member institution of SUNY, SUNY Schenectady County Community College students will be eligible to apply for the Excelsior Scholarship.

 The Excelsior Scholarship is the state aid program approved under Governor Cuomo’s Free-Tuition Plan.
 Important facts about the Excelsior Scholarship:

 - The Excelsior Scholarship is a “last dollar” award.
 This means that students must first apply for FAFSA and TAP.
 The Excelsior Scholarship will then cover the remaining balance of tuition after Pell, TAP and other grants, scholarships or other gift-aid for eligible students.
 For complete instructions on how to apply for FAFSA and TAP please click here: Apply for Aid

 - Students will need to apply for the Excelsior Scholarship.
-The 2019-2020 Excelsior Scholarship application is available online now through August 15, 2019.
-Go to the application.
+The 2019-2020 Excelsior Scholarship application is open.
+Deadline to apply is January 30, 2020.
+2020 Spring Application

 - Excelsior Scholarship eligibility requirements: